tekartik/app_flutter_utils.dart/app_idb/README.md

 # tekartik_app_flutter_idb

-IDB factory for flutter app (mobile & web)
+IDB factory for flutter app (mobile & web).

+Uses sqflite on Mobile/Desktop and indexed db on the web.

 ## Getting Started